davidusb-geek/emhass/docs/study_case.md

 In this section a study case is presented.

 For this example a 5 kWp solar production is considered with two deferrable loads.
 No battery is considered.
 The configuration used is the default configuration proposed with EMHASS.
+We will use 5-day historical data for this optimization.

 We compare the results obtained with the perfect optimization using the following command:
 ```